Mario Mandžukić: AC Milan

 Following the contract termination, several clubs showed interest for signing Mandžukić, including Fenerbahçe, Beşiktaş, Lokomotiv Moscow, AC Milan, Benevento, Hellas Verona, Fiorentina, Aston Villa, Wolverhampton Wanderers, Marseille, Wolfsburg, Hertha Berlin and Schalke 04.

 On 19 January 2021, Mandžukić joined Serie A club Milan on a contract until the end of the season, with the option of a further year.
 He made his league debut on 23 January in a 3–0 defeat to Atalanta.
 Due to recurring injuries that impaired his physical conditions and a poor form, Mandžukić made just 11 appearances for Milan, mostly as a substitute, with no goals scored.
 On 24 May 2021, Mandžukić announced his departure from Milan as the club management had not extended his contract.

 On 3 September 2021, Mandžukić announced his retirement.

 International career

-After putting together a string of solid performances in the 2007–08 Prva HNL, as well as in Dinamo's UEFA Champions League and UEFA Cup matches, Mandžukić earned a call–up to the Croatian national team, for which he debuted in a game against Macedonia on 17 November 2007.
+After putting together a string of solid performances in the 2007–08 Prva HNL, as well as in Dinamo's UEFA Champions League and UEFA Cup matches, Mandžukić earned a call–up to the Croat national team, for which he debuted in a game against Macedonia on 17 November 2007.
 On 10 September 2008, he scored his first ever goal for Croatia in a 4–1 home loss against England in a 2010 FIFA World Cup qualifying match.